Franchthi Cave: Neolithic Occupation

-Underwater village
+The Bay of Kiladha Project and Underwater Villages

-The Franchthi area of Kiladha Bay is considered a strong candidate for having a submerged Neolithic village, and in 2012 a search was launched for any underwater evidence of such a site.
-Called the Bay of Kiladha Project, it is a collaboration between the University of Geneva and the Greek Ephorate of Underwater Antiquities.
+In 2012, a search was launched in the area of Kiladha Bay (where the Franchthi Cave is located) for any evidence of a large submerged, Neolithic village.
+The Bay of Kiladha Project is a collaboration between the University of Geneva and the Greek Ephorate of Underwater Antiquities.
 Its first step was to conduct coring, sampling, and charting to create a detailed map of "the paleo-shorelines and submerged prehistoric landscapes of the late Pleistocene and Early Holocene..." for use in discovering traces of prehistoric human activity.
 This study of the seafloor involved two research vessels: the Alkyon from the Hellenic Center for Marine Research, and PlanetSolar, currently the world's largest solar-powered boat, which was commissioned by the University of Geneva for its Terra Submersa program.

 In 2014 the Terra Submersa team, led by Julien Beck, was waiting for permission to conduct their survey of the Franchthi area of Kiladha Bay.
 To bide their time they ran some training dives several hundred metres north, just outside the mouth of the Bay, at Lambayanna Beach.
 These dives revealed very old pottery fragments and odd seafloor anomalies that piqued their interest.
-Returning in 2015 for a more thorough investigation, they found the ruins of an Early Bronze Age city.
-The site spans 1.2 ha and lies beneath 1 and 3 m of water.
+Returning in 2015 for a more thorough investigation, they found the ruins of an Early Bronze Age city; the site spans 1.2 ha (3.0 acres) and lies beneath 1 and 3 m (3 and 10 ft) of water.
 It includes the foundations of buildings, stone paved surfaces that are likely roads, and what appear to be the remains of a fortification wall with three large towers.
 Such a defensive structure would be the first of its kind to be discovered from the Early Bronze Age in Greece.
 The visible remains of Lambayanna are dated to the Early Helladic II era (c.
 2650 – c.
 2200 BC), making it a contemporary of the House of the Tiles at Lerna, the building of the Great Pyramids, and both the Cycladic and Minoan cultures of the nearby Aegean islands.
 A second layer of Lambayanna has been identified as Early Helladic I (c.
 3200 – c.
 2650 BC), and a third layer has revealed pottery that dates all the way back to an intermediary period between the Bronze Age and the Neolithic, suggesting not only that the site is well over 5,000 years old, but that it may have had an overlapping relationship with the Neolithic Franchthi community.
+There is also a prehistoric riverbed that runs through the coastal plain, going right past the Franchthi Cave and other surrounding villages; it is conjectured by experts that this ancient river influenced the settlement and sedentary occupation of this area.